Did you know you can increase your productivity using neuro-associations?

 On the other hand, if your experiences elicit ‘negative’ emotions such as sadness, guilt, or anger, your brain will ‘fire and wire’ a negative neuro-association alongside it.
 So, when it comes to YOUR productivity, efficiency, and habits, it’s less about what you’re DOING and more about who you’re BEING while you do it.

-I call this example The Tale of Two Cookies.
+The Tale of Two Cookies

 If I eat a cookie and allow myself to experience the positive emotions of joy, pleasure, and indulgence of the experience, this puts me in the RELAXED branch of my nervous system (the parasympathetic branch).
 This means that I have all those ‘happy’ hormones flowing (things like dopamine, serotonin, oxytocin).